Personal Banking

 - Follow the steps on the screen by first selecting your eligibility

-- In the top right-hand corner of the webpage, click 'Login.'
+- Top right-hand corner of webpage click login

-- Click on the link for Savings, Checking, Money Market, IRA & HSA rates."
+- Click on link Savings, Checking, Money Market, IRA & HSA rate

 - Click on the certificate account